mootools/mootools-core/Docs/Element/Element.Event.md

 ### Examples:

 	Element.Events.shiftclick = {
-		base: 'click', //the base event type
+		base: 'click', // the base event type
-		condition: function(event){ //a function to perform additional checks return (event.shift == true); //this means the event is free to fire }
+		condition: function(event){ //a function to perform additional checks return (event.shift == true); // this means the event is free to fire }
 	};